cybercongress/go-cyber/docs/cyberd.md

 You can see that cyberlink represents a link between two links.
 Easy peasy!

-Cyberlink is simple yet powerful semantic construction for building a predictive model of the universe.
+Cyberlink is a simple yet powerful semantic construction for building a predictive model of the universe.

-Cyberlinks can form link chains if exist a series of two cyberlinks from one agent in which the second link in first cyberlink is equal to first link in second cyberlink:
+Cyberlinks can form link chains if exist a series of two cyberlinks from one agent in which the second link in the first cyberlink is equal to the first link in the second cyberlink:

 ```
 <content-address x>.<content-address y>
 <content-address y>.<content-address z>
 ```

-Using this simple principle agents can reach consensus around interpreting clauses.
+Using this simple principle all interacting agents can reach consensus around interpreting clauses.
 So link chains are helpful for interpreting rich communications around relevance.

 ![link_chains.png](http://ipfs.io/ipfs/QmUfsd3js7DJR7AkT1xug5uv3fScGs2WMnMF82k7s9yHAd)

-Also using the following link: `QmNedUe2wktW65xXxWqcR8EWWssHVMXm3Ly4GKiRRSEBkn` the one can signal start and stop of execution in the knowledge graph.
+Also using the following link: `QmNedUe2wktW65xXxWqcR8EWWssHVMXm3Ly4GKiRRSEBkn` the one can signal the start and stop of execution in the knowledge graph.

-If web3 agents instead of native ipfs links use something semantically more rich as [dura]() links than web3 agents can easier to reach consensus on the rules for program execution.
+If web3 agents instead of native ipfs links use something semantically richer as [dura]() links than web3 agents can easier to reach consensus on the rules for program execution.

-Certainly DURA protocol is a good implementation of a cyberlinks concept.
+Certainly, DURA protocol is a good implementation of a cyberlinks concept.

 `euler` implementation of cyberlinks based on DURA specification is available in `.cyber` app of browser `cyb`.